oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/navbar.md

 ## Color

-Change the navbar's `color` with the color property or by directly adding one of the main vuesax colors

-if you want to change the text color to white you can do it with the property `textWhite`
+You can use `color` to change the font color of the navbar, `activeColor` to change the color of the active items in the navbar, and `backgroud` to change the background of the navbar.

 </card>